gnhen/forceScreenshot/README.md

 # forceScreenshot
 This is a program to take a screenshot of your screen.
 Works great for when the subject of the screenshot blurs itself with printscreen.

-Download both files and put them in a folder where you won't delete it.
+Download files and put them in a folder where you won't delete it.

 Open a terminal and run ```pip install mss keyboard```